 The REVEAL study is an international clinical trial that aims to find out if treating cholesterol with a new drug called anacetrapib will drive down the risk of heart attacks, deaths from heart disease and other vascular diseases.

 The results of the REVEAL trial were announced at the European Society of Cardiology congress in Barcelona on Tuesday 29th August 2017 and were simultaneously published in the New England Journal of Medicine.
 You may read or download a copy of the paper from http://www.nejm.org/doi/full/10.1056/NEJMoa1706444.
-The results are summarised in our press release, which is available to download here.
+The results are summarised in our press release, which is available in the Download section of this website.

 REVEAL involves over 30,000 men and women who already have some form of circulatory disease.